About Headwaters Country Jam

 The festival is held at the venue known as The Bridge, near Three Forks.
 The Bridge is comprised of 159 acres and is the final resting ground for the historic Sappington Bridge that once spanned the Jefferson River.
 Sixty acres are used for the state-certified campground, which holds 1,200 sites, approximately 20′ x 40′.
 Within the venue is a 12-acre arena where all the magic happens.
 Live music from national and local acts plays all day and into the night.

-The three-day festival has brought in high caliber stars including Eric Church, The Charlie Daniels Band, Eli Young Band, Tracy Lawrence, The Bellamy Brothers, Pat Green, Blackhawk, Luke Bryan, Lonestar, Colin Raye, Emerson Drive, John Anderson, Sammy Kershaw, Joe Diffie, Mark Chesnutt, Mark Wills, Deana Carter, Little Texas and many more.
+The three-day festival has brought in high caliber stars including Eric Church, Montgomery Gentry, The Charlie Daniels Band, Eli Young Band, Dustin Lynch, Tracy Lawrence, Sammy Kershaw, The Bellamy Brothers, Pat Green, Blackhawk, Lonestar, Colin Raye, Emerson Drive, John Anderson, Joe Diffie, Mark Chesnutt, Mark Wills, Deana Carter, Little Texas and many more.

 Besides the live music, festival-goers can enjoy horse shoe tournaments, dance contests, mechanical bull riding as well as food and merchandise vendors.